Khushboo0820/ChatBotAI/README.md

 ## Usage

-1.**Starting a Conversation**: Click "Start New Conversation" on the main screen.
+1.**Starting a Conversation**: Click "Start New Conversation" on the main screen.<br>
-2.**Interacting with the AI:** Type a question and submit; a simulated AI response will appear from the JSON file.
+2.**Interacting with the AI:** Type a question and submit; a simulated AI response will appear from the JSON file.<br>
-3.**Providing Feedback:** Thumbs up/down: Hover over the AI response to access and click thumbs up/down.
+3.**Providing Feedback:** Thumbs up/down: Hover over the AI response to access and click thumbs up/down.<br>
-4.**Rating and Feedback:** At the end of the conversation, provide a rating and subjective feedback.
+4.**Rating and Feedback:** At the end of the conversation, provide a rating and subjective feedback.<br>
-5.**Viewing Past Conversations:** Access past conversations from the sidebar to review responses and feedback.
+5.**Viewing Past Conversations:** Access past conversations from the sidebar to review responses and feedback.<br>
-6.**Feedback Summary:** Go to the "Feedback Summary" tab to view, filter, and sort all feedback.
+6.**Feedback Summary:** Go to the "Feedback Summary" tab to view, filter, and sort all feedback.<br>

 ## Future Enhancements

-1.**Real AI Integration:** Replace the mock JSON data with a live API connection to an AI service.
+1.**Real AI Integration:** Replace the mock JSON data with a live API connection to an AI service.<br>
-2.**User Authentication:** Add user accounts for saving conversation history across sessions.
+2.**User Authentication:** Add user accounts for saving conversation history across sessions.<br>
-3.**Export Feedback:** Allow users to export feedback data to CSV or PDF for analysis.
+3.**Export Feedback:** Allow users to export feedback data to CSV or PDF for analysis.<br>
 4.**Enhanced Filtering:** Enable filtering by specific keywords or feedback sentiment (e.g., positive, negative).

 ## Contributing